 The same procedure, with different combinations, was undertaken at each selected space: underground, main hall, room in the second floor, offices in the third floor and the roof.

 The result was 25 minutes per day which will feed back while being transferred from medium to medium.

 I'm not sure if I should call them flaws, mistakes, lack of concentration, nature or what, but in each of the 5 places I encountered a surprise that was to change the preconceived plan.

-Underground: the reel-to-reel Ferrograph failed in its reproduction mechanism, I considered the head and the cold tubes but it did not work.
-In the end I did that recording two hours later holding the knowb that lets the tape roll, emitting a soft sound but not activating the head, thus not reproducing yesterday's recording.
+Underground: the reel-to-reel Ferrograph failed in its reproduction mechanism, I considered the head and cold tubes but it did not work.
+In the end I recorded two hours later holding the knob that lets the tape roll, emitting a soft sound but not activating the head, thus not reproducing yesterday's recording.